abhishekprakash256/Docker/ReadMe.md

 - Multiple container can run on same machine
 - A machine has certain number of ports
 - conflict when same port on host machine
+- The addition of the docker group to the allow the user to run the docker command without the sudo user privilages

+    ```
+    sudo groupadd docker
+    sudo usermod -aG docker $USER
+    newgrp docker
+    docker run hello-world

+    ```
 - Docker network
   - creates a isolated docker network where container resides